What is coaching?

 If you wait to hire a coach until you actually have a problem, you’ve already waited too long.
 Problems don't arise out of nowhere.
 They fester until they're too big not to address.
 And if they're left unaddressed too long, the damage becomes so deep that a therapist or consultant may need to also get involved.
 The thing with inner turmoil is that it unconsciously works on you until you take the time to consciously work on it.

-I see a distinct and repetitive pattern with my entrepreneur clients, where we often start to triage the work issues, but it’s often quickly followed by triaging the human aspect that has been left unaddressed their entire lives.
+I see a distinct and repetitive pattern with my clients, where we often start to triage the work issues, but it’s often quickly followed by triaging the human aspect that has been left unaddressed their entire lives.
 Only until these two elements are resolved can we get into the deep and powerful work of setting up the business for predictable success.

 Even when things are going well, there is a great need for coaching.
 Coaching allows you to push on the accelerator, gently or assertively, so that you can have a more fulfilled and balanced life and career consciously, and sooner than you ever expected to.